 I can put (almost) any airplane name and/or company name on a watch dial, for yourself or as a gift.

 As it turns out, being able to print using White ink is a very different and expensive process (unfortunately).
 This capability requires separate and dedicated equipment to print White text on a Black dial.
-In addition, the amount of time it takes to print on a Black dial is about twice as long as printing on a White dial.
+In addition, depending on what you want printed on your dial, the amount of time it takes to print on a Black dial can take twice as long as printing on a White dial.
 The application process is more time consuming.
 Because of all of this, Black dial GMT pilot watches have a higher price than my White dial watches.

 What sets my GMT watches apart from all the others being sold is: